 • Must be a U.S. citizen or eligible non-citizen

-• Accepted as a regular student working toward a first bachelor's degree
+• Must be a matriculated student working toward a first bachelor's degree

-• Maintain Satisfactory Academic Progress toward a degree per the policies of the university
+• Maintain Satisfactory Academic Progress per the policies of the university

-• Cannot be in default on any other federal loan
+• Cannot be in default on any federal loan

 How SEOG Is Disbursed?